Payments and leave while on workers compensation

 To check whether your award has accident pay, select from the list below:

 Employees on workers compensation can take unpaid parental leave if they're eligible.
-Go to Maternity and parental leave to find out who is eligible for parental leave.
+Go to Parental leave to find out who is eligible for parental leave.

 If it's allowed under the state or territory workers compensation legislation, employees can take or accrue: